 Tunics remain very popular, and they are incredibly comfortable, but they can be overwhelming on women with short legs.
-Many of us ladies over sixty, do not like to show our waistlines at all.
+Many of us ladies over sixty do not like to show our waistlines at all.
 The tunic is the perfect top for covering the middle while showing off arms, legs, and shoulders.

-When it is too hot to wear anything more; a lightweight, flowing tunic over slim pull-on wide waistband pants and sandals work like a dream for evenings.
+When it is too hot to wear anything more, a lightweight, flowing tunic over slim pull-on wide waistband pants and sandals work like a dream for evenings.
 Add a dramatic necklace and a small evening clutch I am ready for date night.

-I always wear a black bra under a dark color top to avoid having a light color undergarment show through in photos.
+I always wear a black bra under a dark color top to avoid having a light color undergarment show in photos.
 The only bras I buy are the Ultimate Style or Tankee Style by Shapeez.com.
 Enter the following code at checkout for $10 off your first purchase with Shapeez.com … FIRSTTIMEBUYER10.

 Mr. Mickey’s first course was an heirloom tomato salad with a locally made cheese and fried okra.

-My first course was Appalachian Tabbouleh.
+My first course was the Appalachian Tabbouleh.
 Tabbouleh is a Levantine vegetarian salad made of mostly finely chopped parsley with tomatoes, cucumber, mint, onion, bulgur, and seasoned with olive oil, lemon juice, salt, and pepper.

 We often order two items from the appetizer side of the menu and then share a dessert.
-On this evening we each ordered the Slow Poached Maine Lobster as an entree and shared the delightful Sticky Toffee Pudding.
+On this evening, we each ordered the Slow Poached Maine Lobster as an entree and shared the delightful Sticky Toffee Pudding.

 The Jeanne Robertson performance was sold out, so we arrived early to find a place to park.
 If you ever get a chance to go to her show, don’t miss out.
-We laughed ’till we cried’ for an hour an a half.
+We laughed ’till we cried’ for an hour and a half.
 She is one of the funniest, most genuinely kind people we have ever had the pleasure to meet.
 (Please forgive the poor quality cell phone photo below.)